777uliahshafar/dotfiles/readme.md

 brew install node
 ```

 b).
-Install COC Plugin of VIM with VimPlug by type in Vim:
+Install COC Plugin of VIM with VimPlug, installation have written in vimrc:
 ```
 Plug 'neoclide/coc.nvim', { 'branch': 'release' }
 ```
 then run :PlugInstall,

 c).
-Install COC explorer as Tree Viewer in VIM, by type command :
+Install COC explorer as Tree Viewer in VIM, by type command (Coc Explorer is an extention of Coc Plugin):
 ```
 :CocInstall coc-explorer
 ```